 Benzodiazepine Detox Facility

 Summer Sky offers a benzodiazepine detox facility that can help a person become free from all benzodiazepines and other sedative-hypnotic substances.
-In addition to medical detoxification or medical detox, Summer Sky can also treat the benzodiazepine use disorder in its inpatient treatment programs, residential treatment programs following medical detoxification services.
-Our medical detox programs will assess the potential or actual severity of the benzodiazepine-use-problem.
+In addition to medical detoxification or medical detox, Summer Sky can also treat benzodiazepine use disorder in its inpatient treatment programs, and residential treatment programs following medical detoxification services.
+Our medical detox programs will assess the potential or actual severity of the benzodiazepine-use problem.
 To access our medical detox facility, contact our admissions department at 1-888-857-8857.

 Benzodiazepine Inpatient Treatment Programs